-Typically I would create a video to accompany this Technology Tuesday session, but a few faculty asked that I not share techniques that unethical students might abuse.
+Typically I would create a video to accompany this Technology Tuesday session, but a few faculty asked that I not share techniques that unethical students might abuse (DePaul faculty can get in touch for a secure link to a streamed video presentation and handouts).
 Instead, here are some resources that might be of help to faculty.

 The New Cheating Economy

 August 2016 article from the Chronicle of Higher Education.

 Smartwatches that allow pupils to 'cheat' in exams for sale on Amazon